RayHightower/RayHightower.com/_posts/2023-08-29-be-your-future-self-now.markdown

 ### 3. Elevate from Needing to Wanting to Knowing

-Accept the truth of your Future Self and know that it's already yours.
-Once you set your goals and eliminate lesser goals, know that you are on the path to achieving your goals.
+Accept the truth of your Future Self and know that it is already yours.
+Once you eliminate lesser goals, know that you are on the path to achieving your vision.

 ### 4. Ask for Exactly What You Want